Bosy-Ayman/DSAI-402-RL/Question Bank/Mock Midterm Exam II.md

 - The rewards are: $R(A)=1$, $R(B)=2$, $R(C)=3$.

-- The environment is deterministic, and the episode ends after one action6.
+- The environment is deterministic, and the episode ends after one action.

 1. **Calculate $v_{\pi}(s)$:** Assume the agent is following a stochastic policy $\pi$ defined as: